404Setup/MongoBan/README.md

 - Velocity: 3.3.0+
 - BungeeCord: 1.18.2+

+## Development Plan
+The development plan is carried out in sequence, and the core logic is still not completed yet.

+1. Velocity
+2. Spigot/Paper/Folia
+3. BungeeCord
+4. Mod (Possible launch)

 ## Usage Agreement

 MongoBan is a plugin designed to provide advanced banning capabilities for Minecraft server software,